Belief Acquisition as Stochastic Filtering: Modelling Epidemic Processes on Contact Networks

 \subsubsection{Observations as Indicators of Presence or Absence of Disease}

 Consider the SEIRS epidemic model, so that $C = \{\sS, \sE, \sI, \sR\}$.
 The observations resemble the testing for an infectious disease with positive ($\Pos$) or negative ($\Neg$) outcomes.
 Let $O = \{\Pos, \Neg, \Unk\}$, where the question mark ($\Unk$) indicates the corresponding individual does not have a test result.
+Suppose that nodes are labelled by compartments.
+Then, for all $n \in \mathbb{N}$ and $k = 1,\dots, L$,